kyamane/remote_rehearsal/README.md

 Fast remote conference system for music rehearsals

 ## Goal
-Enable remote rehearsals of music ensembles, which is impossible with off-the-shelf teleconference systems due to large and varying delays.
+Enable remote rehearsals of classical music ensembles, which is impossible with off-the-shelf teleconference systems due to large and varying delays.

 ## Features
 * Minimum latency by using a dedicated signaling server and turning off all audio processing (auto gain control, noise suppression, echo cancellation)